Singhjyoti24/Vyakhyan/README.md

 # Vyakhyan

-Made in respect with SMVDU Hackathon 2022
+Made in respect with SMVDU Hackathon/Codethon 2022